How are businesses using the power of big data today? Here are six of the most popular Big Data practical cases.

 5. Price optimization

 Consumer (B2C) and business-to-business (B2B) businesses also use big data analytics to optimize the prices charged to their customers.
 For any business, the goal is to set prices in a way that maximizes their income.
-If the price is too high, they will sell less product, which will reduce their net return.
+If the price is too high, they will sell fewer products, which will reduce their net return.
 But if the price is too low, they can leave money on the table.

 Big data analytics allow companies to determine the most advantageous prices across historical market conditions.
 Companies more sophisticated in price analysis can also use variable or dynamic pricing strategies.
 They use their big data solutions to segment their customer base and create models that show how much different types of customers will be willing to pay under different circumstances.
 B2C companies that have tried this approach have had mixed results.
 But it is more of a norm among B2B companies.